pieroguerrero/cra-template/README.md

 This template includes:

 - TailwindCSS, ESLint, Prettier, Jest, JSDoc and React Router.
-Enjoy!
+- It follows the CLEAN architecture, thus, contains empty folders so you can organize your code.